denizyuret/Knet.jl/docs/intro.rst

 .. .. [#] This definition closely follows the Caffe_ implementation.

 ..
-In our first model ``lin``, we had specified model parameters by
+In our first model ``linreg``, we had specified model parameters by
 .. passing random arrays to the ``init`` argument.
 LeNet uses a
 .. different alternative, the parameters are specified by indicating
 .. their size with the ``dims`` argument and random distributions